kucukharf/h2j/README.md

 	in directory run this command
 		''$ ~ http-server -p ${PORT_NUMBER} -a ${ADDRESS}''

 	PORT_NUMBER : @integer 	ex: 9000
 	ADDRESS		: @ip 		ex:	127.0.0.1

-	now you can hit the url on browser 127.0.0.1:9000
+	now you can hit the url on browser

+	127.0.0.1:9000

-	paste your html to textbox
+	paste your html to textbox then open your console run this command,

-	Open Console

-	Run this command in console,

 	StaticHtmlParser.statics._JADE